zerovm/zerocloud/doc/Requests.md

 To trigger a ZeroVM job when retrieving the object, you need to replace the `version` component with one of:

-- open - will execute binary associated with `Content-Type` of the object you're GET-ting, akin to any file manager `double-click` function.
+- `open` - will execute binary associated with `Content-Type` of the object you're GET-ting, akin to any file manager double-click function.

-- open-with - not implemented yet
+- `open-with` - not implemented yet

 ### GET with version `open`

 This GET will work if url path info is of the form:
-/version/account/container/object
+`/version/account/container/object`.

 When you issue a GET request with version `open`:
 `/open/account/container/object` the following events will fire: